Testimony on SEC Budget

 The budget request would provide additional funding for the following key areas:

 expanding oversight of investment advisers and improving their regulation and compliance — a point at which investors are most at risk of being defrauded and harmed;

 bolstering enforcement — a primary function of the agency is to enforce the law and deter other would-be wrongdoers;

-economic and risk analysis to support rulemaking and oversight – critical to good and valid rulemaking;
+economic and risk analysis to support rulemaking and oversight — critical to good rulemaking and effective oversight;

-building oversight of derivatives and clearing agencies – significant new agency responsibilities to help safeguard against future financial crises;
+building oversight of derivatives and clearing agencies — significant new agency responsibilities that help safeguard against a future financial crisis;

 enhancing reviews of corporate disclosures — including supporting implementation of the JOBS Act;

 leveraging technology — to improve our ability to detect wrongdoing, streamline our operations, and tighten the security of our data; and

 - enhancing training and development of SEC staff — to increase our staff expertise.